This much I know: Transitioning from CFO to CEO

-by Alyson Meister, Amanda Sinclair Published 22 June 2021 in Brain circuits • 3 min read
+by Alyson Meister, Amanda Sinclair Published June 22, 2021 in Brain Circuits • 3 min read

 Our unrelenting inner critic can make our lives hell.
 That overly negative voice can contribute to untold stress and sleepless nights, which can then adversely impact work performance.
 During the pandemic, this voice may have become even more harsh: do more, push harder, keep productive, hold it together.